ConceptaNjolima/MyTNTResources/Reference/TechList.md

-# This is a summarry of the tech and quick links to intsall and reference
+# This is a summary of the tech and quick links to install and reference

 | Technology / Tooling | Solution |
 |---|---|